1970s Desk Lamp

 Designer: To be appraised.

 Manufacturer: To be appraised.
-Produced in Italy for several wholesalers.
+Produced for several resellers.

-The electric parts are Italian and made by VLM Components from Buccanisco, near Milan.
-The company is famous for the switches they produced designed by Achille Castiglioni.
+The electric parts are Italian and were made by VLM Components from Buccanisco, near Milan.
+The company is famous for the switches they produced that were designed by Achille Castiglioni in 1968.

 Herda Verlichting BV (Herda Lighting company) was a owned by the Dutch “brothers Daniels” family and was located in Amsterdam, The Netherlands.
 Founded in 1946 and declared bankrupt on June 24, 1997.